The Subjects Offered at Epsom

 GCSE

-The English Language IGCSE is a wide-ranging, exciting course which teaches pupils to become critical readers and effective writers.
-The course combines study of literary non-fiction, such as travel writing by Benjamin Zephania and George Alagiah, as well as literary fiction and poetry by writers as diverse as Shakespeare and Susan Hill.
+The English Language iGCSE is a wide-ranging, exciting course which teaches pupils to become critical readers and effective writers.
+The course combines study of literary non-fiction, such as travel writing by Benjamin Zephania and George Alagiah, as well as literary fiction and poetry by writers as diverse as Shakespeare and Maya Angelou.

 Pupils also learn to write in different forms and for different audiences: one week they may be crafting an eerie piece for a ghost story; the next, polishing up a fiery political speech.